diyeddin/machine-translation/README.md

 # machine-translation

-Machine translation between the English and Turkish languages using the umt5-small model.
+Fine-tuning the UMT5-small model for bidirectional machine translation between the English and Turkish languages.